 Movement of animals is important in the spread of infectious diseases, and antibiotic resistant bacteria are transmitted in the same way as other bacteria.
-Measures to prevent animal diseases, such as increased biosecurity, are therefore of benefit to also limit the spread of antibiotic resistance.
+Therefore, measures to prevent animal diseases, such as increased biosecurity, are also of benefit to limit the spread of antibiotic resistance.
 Trade with breeding animals has been identified as a major risk factor in the spread of antibiotic resistance.
 For example, a significant correlation has been demonstrated between the number of breeding pigs imported and the prevalence of MRSA-positive breeding pig holdings.
 Also, trade in live animals is seen as a risk factor for spread of bacterial strains producing the resistance determinants ESBL/AmpC.
 Introduction of systems to certify which animals/farms are documented free from ESBL/AmpC-producing bacteria have been suggested as a way to decrease the risk connected to trade.

 The resources below have been sorted into the following tables: